 Nootropics for Attention, Focus, Concentration, and Clarity.

-A person can be very intelligent, but if they lack focus, energy, concentration, and more, their entire life can be affected.
-Below I’ve included lists of common chemicals and supplements that many claim can correct or optimize specific processes or functions, and even be added as a maintenance regimen for general health and overall cognitive improvement.
+A person can be very intelligent, but if they lack focus, energy, concentration, and more, their entire life can be impacted.
+Below I’ve included lists of common substances and supplements that many claim can correct or optimize specific processes or functions, and even be added as a maintenance regimen for general health and overall cognitive improvement.

 Foods for the Brain.
 Attention and Focus.